JanKolo04/task-table/README.md

 - [ ] delete http protocol in .htaccess
 - [ ] check why https cant by active
 - [ ] create php algotim for password reset
+- [ ] chnage button to chnage password to code